sambhavdutt/ci-management/docs/source/fabric_ci_process.rst

                    - Once the documentation build is successful, it is archived, and published on the Nexus repository.

-           * Run SmokeTest
-               - This comment triggers `fabric-smoke-tests-x86_64` job and posts `F2-SmokeTest=+1` to the patch set and triggers the Unit-Test and IntegrationTest jobs by posting `Run UnitTest` and `Run IntegrationTest` comment if successful, otherwise posts `F2-SmokeTest=-1` which doesn't trigger the Unit-Test or IntegrationTest jobs upon failure.

           * Run IntegrationTest
                - This comment triggers `fabric-verify-integration-tests-x86_64`
                  job and posts `F3-IntegrationTest=+1` on a successful run of